yaskovdev/blog/source/_drafts/2024-12-07-what-http-status-code-should-my-rest-api-use-for-errors.md

 excerpt: "500, 400 and 404 are all you need."
 ---

-What HTTP status code should my REST API return?
+What HTTP status code should my REST API return in case of an error?

 It is the question that developers ask themselves surprisingly often.
 Or maybe it's not that surprising: after all, the popularity of RESTful services keeps growing, errors always happen and there exist [a few dozens](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses) of the `4xx` and `5xx` status codes.